 March is Women’s History Month.
 Did you know that Methodist women were significantly involved in the fight for women’s suffrage?
-In two years, we will celebrate the 100th anniversary of women gaining the right to vote.
-The NC Conference Media Center offers books and DVDs on women’s suffrage and the history of Methodist women who fulfilled their call to ministry and justice.
+Next year, we will celebrate the 100th anniversary of the 19th amendment to the U.S. Constitution that prohibited the denial of the right to vote on the basis of sex.
+The NC Conference Media Center offers books and DVDs on the suffrage movement and the history of Methodist women who fulfilled their call to ministry and justice.

 Request These Resources